Can You Really Get Free Solar Panels in Ohio?

 One of the biggest myths about rooftop solar panels is that the government will give them to you for free.
 We wish this were true, but unfortunately, no one is giving out free solar panels.

-There are, however, several legitimate solar incentives available in Ohio.
-They aren’t quite as good as free solar panels, but they can bring your installation costs down significantly, making home solar a more viable option.
+There are, however, several legitimate solar incentives available in Ohio that can bring your installation costs down significantly.

 In this guide, we explain what’s up with all those free solar panel ads you’ve been seeing lately and share the best ways to save on solar with real incentives.